Home » Blog » Developing Music Literacy » Music Literacy Activities » Music Project – How to Make an Ocean Drum

 • Rhythmic Sounds.
 Tap your fingers gently on one side of your instrument.
 This is a perfect way to create rhythmic ostinato patterns.

-Practice Playing Your Ocean Drum
+Practice and Perform on Your New Ocean Drum

 Conclusion